SunlongNgouv/Py_game/README.md

 # Py Game

 ## Introduction
-This is a *python game*, called **Kitchen Contest**, mainly about test your general knowledge regarding food recognition and how to prepare them.
-The Game consists of four stages:
+This is a *python game*, called **Kitchen Contest**, mainly testing one's general knowledge regarding various foods recognition and how to prepare them.
+The game consists of four stages:
 1. Warm-up
 2. Multiple choices with images
 3. Multiple choice with words